Your author bio is everywhere.

 You can always find better words to use, which will carry a much more convincing message.

-But below are my five killer weak words.
+But below are my five killer words.
 They weaken your writing and can only do damage to your author bio and your reputation.

 Currently is an adverb that I have noticed appearing in many author bios in recent months.

 Firstly, it’s well and truly an overused word.
 Secondly, it has the sense of only being about now and very temporary.

 By saying that you are currently an ebook author, makes it sound as if it’s all just a passing phase.
 It says that you are not all that serious about being an author.

 It is one word that you should never use in your author bio.

 Why not simply say, “I am an ebook author” and drop the redundant adverb.

 This prefix ex always sounds like you are a failure.
 It is certainly not what you want readers to think.